Writing

-Writing on programming, career, and life.
+Thoughts on programming, career, databases, and the occasional detour into the rest of life.

 Copilot, The Good Parts: Efficiency